leeanncafferata/clio3-syllabus/source/_posts/2014-09-10-week-three.markdown

 title: 'Week 3: Introduction to JavaScript'
 ...

+Quicksort implementation in JavaScript to illustrate recursion.

 Notes for week three regarding using JavaScript to access an Omeka API.

-A minimal HTML file loading D# and
+Minimal HTML file loading D3 and

-{% highlight html %}
+{% highlight html linenos %}

 <!DOCTYPE html>
 <html>